Cku143/CS422-data-ming--Project/README.md

 ### Data Sources
 Data sources from https://www.kaggle.com/datasets/adilshamim8/student-depression-dataset.
 This dataset compiles a wide range of information aimed at understanding, analyzing, and predicting depression levels among students.
 It is designed for research in psychology, data science, and education, providing insights into factors that contribute to student mental health challenges.This dataset collects a large amount of data from currently highly concerned populations with depression tendencies.A total of 27901 rows of data, each representing a student, bear information for 18 columns.
-- Numerical Feathers: id, Gender, Age, Academic Pressure, Work Pressure, CGPA, Study Satisfaction, Job Satisfaction, Work/Study Hours, Financial Stress.
+- Numerical Features: id, Gender, Age, Academic Pressure, Work Pressure, CGPA, Study Satisfaction, Job Satisfaction, Work/Study Hours, Financial Stress.
-- Categorical Feathers: City, Profession, Sleep Duration, Dietary Habits, Degree, Have you ever had suicidal thoughts ?, Family History of Mental Illness.
+- Categorical Features: City, Profession, Sleep Duration, Dietary Habits, Degree, Have you ever had suicidal thoughts ?, Family History of Mental Illness.
 - **Target Variable**: Depression: Binary (1:Yes,0:No)- Class label.

 ### Methodology